 But the fact is, many things can influence how long a dog can go without emptying his bladder.
 And a puppy or dog whose bladder is constantly being overfilled is likely to be more prone to bladder infections etc. Or may give up when the effort of waiting becomes unbearable.
 This doesn’t mean you can’t crate train a puppy when you work, and we’ll talk about that in a moment.

 Does it matter if a puppy wets his bed?

-Where is the best place to leave a puppy while you are at work?
+Where to leave a puppy while at work

-This means you’ll either need to puppy proof a safe room for him, or provide him with a playpen
+This means you’ll either need to puppy proof a safe room for him, or provide him with a puppy zone as described above.

 Howling and barking

-If you want to know whether your dog is potentially making a nuisance of himself to your neighbours, or getting upset whilst you are away, you can consider investing in a monitoring system.
+If you want to know whether your dog is potentially making a nuisance of himself to your neighbors, or getting upset whilst you are away, you can consider investing in a monitoring system.

 The first few weeks